vvvote/vvvote/doc/install.md

 	backend/config/voting-keys/PermissionServer1.publickey.pem
 	backend/config/voting-keys/TallyServer1.privatekey.pem.php
 	backend/config/voting-keys/TallyServer1.publickey.pem
-Copy (somehow) the "backend/config/voting-keys/PermissionServer1.publickey.pem" and backend/config/voting-keys/TallyServer1.publickey.pem to server 2 into the same directory.
+Copy (somehow) the "backend/config/voting-keys/PermissionServer1.publickey.pem" and "backend/config/voting-keys/TallyServer1.publickey.pem" to server 2 into the same directory.
 These key files are public - you can email them unencrypted.

 On Server 2:

-Copy (somehow) the "backend/config/voting-keys/PermissionServer2.publickey.pem" to server 1 into the same directory.
-This key file is public - you can email it unencrypted.
+Copy (somehow) the "backend/config/voting-keys/PermissionServer2.publickey.pem" and "backend/config/voting-keys/TallyServer2.publickey.pem" to server 1 into the same directory.
+These key files are public - you can email them unencrypted.

 Configure the webclient